grokify/goauth/README.md

 [![LOC][loc-svg]][repo-url]
 [![License][license-svg]][license-url]

-More [OAuth 2.0 - https://github.com/golang/oauth2](https://github.com/golang/oauth2) and JWT functionality.
+GoAuth provides helper libraries for authentication in Go, with a focus on API services.
+It covers [OAuth 2.0 - https://github.com/golang/oauth2](https://github.com/golang/oauth2), JWT, TLS client authentication and Basic Auth.
+A primary goal is to be able to create a `*http.Client` from a single JSON application definition.

 Major features include:

 1. Create `*http.Client` for multiple API services.
 Use `NewClient()` functions to create `*http.Client` structs for services not supported in `oauth2` like `aha`, `metabase`, `ringcentral`, `salesforce`, `visa`, etc. Generating `*http.Client` structs is especially useful for using with Swagger Codegen auto-generated SDKs to support different auth models.
 1. Generically store and retrieve multiple app credentials in a single JSON object via `credentials`.
 Supports both OAuth 2 and JWT.